angelleye/paypal-woocommerce/readme.txt

 * Tweak - Adjustments to the way reference transaction options are displayed on the WC order page based on screen options that are enabled. ([#867](https://github.com/angelleye/paypal-woocommerce/issues/867))
 * Tweak - Adjustments to default .pot language file. ([#877](https://github.com/angelleye/paypal-woocommerce/issues/877))
 * Fix - Resolves an issue with PayPal Advanced where orders could fail when additional fees are added via other plugins. ([#767](https://github.com/angelleye/paypal-woocommerce/issues/767))
+* Fix - Resolves an issue with the Terms and Conditions acceptance from the Express Checkout order review page. ([#916](https://github.com/angelleye/paypal-woocommerce/issues/916))

 = 1.4.6.8 - 11.29.2017 =
 * Tweak - Adjustments to PayPal Marketing Solutions activation request. ([#948](https://github.com/angelleye/paypal-woocommerce/issues/948))